Our plans to switch off 3G

 Better network performance and call quality

-By switching off our 3G network, we can re-use the 3G spectrum for our 4G and/or 5G service.
-That means we can offer higher-quality calls, smoother streaming, quicker downloads, and better overall performance.
+By switching off our 3G network, we've reused the 3G spectrum for our 4G and/or 5G services.
+This means we can offer higher-quality calls, smoother streaming, quicker downloads, and better overall performance.

-Plus, 4G technology offers better voice quality with better sound and clarity compared with 3G.
-And it offers 4G Calling – also known as VoLTE and Enhanced Voice Speech.
+Plus, 4G technology offers better voice quality, sound, and clarity compared with 3G.
+It also offers 4G Calling — also known as VoLTE — and Enhanced Voice Speech.

 99% UK coverage